I built one place for all of it.

 I don't need ChatGPT giving me five suggestions on what to do next.
 I want to enjoy some fresh air.
 What I need is for that capture to show up in the right place, at the right time, without me having to remember where I put it.

 Stash it.
-It follows you everywhere.
+It comes with you.